bjaggi/flinksql-int-test/README.md

    - Validates the file exists
    - Imports the data for comparison
 3. Executes the Hybris store product query
-4. Compares the actual results with expected results
+4. Compares the actual results with expected results using string-based set comparison:
+   - Converts each row to string representation
+   - Filters out null or empty rows
+   - Compares sets for equality regardless of order
+   - Shows detailed differences (missing/extra values)
 5. Logs detailed comparison information for each row
 6. Cleans up by dropping temporary tables